-With a full belly, its now time to check in at your hotel, freshen up and start your night exploring the beach side of Tulum.
-The beach side is basically a long strip that's about 3.4 miles long from Azulik ( our stating point ) to Casa Malca --Pablo Escobar's old Mansion and our end point.
-We'll do this in the course of a few nights always picking up where we left off.
+With a full belly, it's now time to check-in at your hotel, freshen up and start your night exploring the beachside of Tulum.
+The beachside is basically a strip that's about 3.4 miles long from Azulik (our starting point) to Casa Malca --Pablo Escobar's old Mansion and our endpoint.
+We'll do this in the course of a few nights, always picking up where we left off.
 Things to know about the beach area in Tulum:

-* You can walk the strip from the beach side ( although it can become hard to tell at times where you are since this area is technically the backside of the
+* You can walk the strip from the beachside (although it can become hard to tell at times where you are since this area is technically the backside of the

 friendly luxury hotel that we found to be the perfect spot to watch the sunset from.
-Drinks are overpriced and service is just ok, but the hotel is breathtaking!
+Drinks are overpriced, and the service is just ok, but the hotel is breathtaking!
 Buy a drink & roam around or stay for dinner.
 They have a giant nest overlooking the jungle that's out of this world.
 You can spend hours here walking around and always find a new area that will take your breath away.
-After watching the sun set make your way along the strip to different hotels, shops & bars either by foot or bike.
+Watch the sunset and make your way along the strip to different hotels, shops & bars either by foot or bike.

 *Ahau Tulum -- breakfast

 *Casa Jaguar -- drinks